binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ##### SSH

-By automating the work usually done manually by a developer with SSH access, you are investing a little time in order to do a mundane job that, once automated, can be done many times without requiring the concentration and time of a human.
+By automating the work that is usually done manually by a developer with SSH access, you are investing a little time in order to do a mundane job that once automated, can be done many times without requiring the concentration and time of a human.
 This can represent a huge cost savings, as well as increasing your security.

 ##### TLS